MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 #### RDMA traffic class

-This traffic class there is enough bandwidth reserved for lossless RDA communications using SMB Direct:
+This traffic class ensures there is enough bandwidth reserved for lossless RDA communications using SMB Direct:

 - Required: Yes
-- Flow control (PFC) enabled: Yes
+- PFC enabled: Yes
 - Recommended traffic priority: Priority 3 or 4
 - Recommended bandwidth reservation: 50%

 #### Default traffic class

-This traffic class carries all other traffic not defined in the cluster or RDMA traffic classes including VM traffic and management traffic:
+This traffic class carries all other traffic not defined in the cluster or RDMA traffic classes, including VM traffic and management traffic:

 - Required: By default (no configuration necessary on the host)
 - Flow control (PFC) enabled: No